Saad711T/Udacity-Bikeshare-US-Data/README.md

 ```

 ### Installation
-Run this command in your terminal :
-Instructions for how to get a copy of the project running on your local machine.
+Instructions for how to get a copy of the project running on your local machine , Run this command in your terminal :
 `git clone https://github.com/Saad711T/Udacity-Bikeshare-US-Data`

 ## Built With